Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Extremal processes and random walks of growing dimension

-Then $\sY_t$, $t\geq 0$, is a stochastic process with values in the space of counting measures, which is said to be a \emph{crinkled subordinator}.
-For $p\in[1,\infty]$, the crinkled subordinator induces the distance on $\R_+$ given by
+where $\{e_k,k\geq1\}$ is the standard basis in the space of sequences.
+Note that the definition of $Y_t$ relies on the ordering of all points of $\eta$ in $[0,T]\times\bN$.
+Then $Y_t$, $t\geq 0$, is a stochastic process with values in the space $\ell_p$ of sequences, which is called a \emph{crinkled subordinator} in \cite{MR4774174} for $p=2$.
+By (A), $Y_t$ belongs to $\ell_p$, and we have